-Kylie Jenner Stuns In Barely-There Bikini Pics, Lookalike Demi Rose Mawby Posts Racy Picture On Instagram
+Kylie Jenner 2.0, Demi Rose Mawby, Matches Kylie’s Rumored Breast Implants With Equally Racy Picture

 It must be emphasized that when it comes to marketing, no one does it better than the Kardashians.

-While Kylie Jenner is busy managing her millions, Kylie’s doppelganger and Tyga’s rumored ex-girlfriend Demi Rose Mawby has posted another hot picture on Instagram.
-The British model came to be known as “Tyga’s Girl” after she was seen with him at a Cannes party last year, and since then, she’s developed a dedicated fan following of 4 million on Instagram.
+While Kylie Jenner is busy managing her millions, Kylie’s doppelganger and Tyga’s rumored ex girlfriend Demi Rose Mawby has posted another hot picture on Instagram.
+The British model came to be known as “Tyga’s Girl” after she was seen with him at a Cannes party last year and since then, she’s developed a dedicated fan following of four million on Instagram.
 She is particularly known for her strikingly similar appearance to Kylie Jenner.

-What do you think of Kylie Jenner’s latest pics?
+Do you think Kylie Jenner has had breast implants?
+Do you think Demi Rose Mawby is trying to out-do her?
 Tell us what you think in the comments section below.

 [Featured Image by Nicholas Hunt/Getty Images]